chill389cc/devsite/README.md

 - Show users their IP for fun
 - Move route and redirect code into separate files for separation of concerns
 - Add unit tests for things that need to work or else other integrations will stop working
+- Lock wishlist access behind password
+- Add a sticky bar to the prequel site that shows you which movie you're in and maybe how far into the movie you are